OSeMOSYS/otoole/docs/data.rst

 Excel
 ~~~~~

-Interfacing with ``otoole`` thorugh excel is a very user-friedly method to handle OSeMOSYS
+Interfacing with ``otoole`` through excel is a very user-friendly method to handle OSeMOSYS
 input data.
 In the excel workbook (an ``*.xlsx`` file), each sheet will correspond to a
 single parameter or set.
 Parameters that are indexed over years are pivoted on the ``YEAR``
 index.
 This creates a wide formatted dataset, where each year is the column header, with